 Under the general supervision of the Unit Manager, the Senior Food Service Manager is responsible for the operational management of the assigned residential dining facilities, Catering operations, Bakery operations or retail locations, and will act as the Person in Charge (PIC) in the absence of the Unit Manager.
 The Senior Food Service Manager administers a system of quality food production and service for student staff and faculty customers, visitors, and Summer conference guests.
 The Senior Food Service Manager utilizes the principles of food production, merchandising, customer service, operations, and human resource management.

 No. of Positions: 2

 - Percentage of Time: 100%, 40 Hours per Week

-- Shift Includes: Day, Evenings, Nights, Weekends - to be determined
+- Shift Includes: Days, Evenings, Nights, Weekends - To be determined

 Job End Date: None